grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The pursuing sub is pursuing_
 	* how do they find the Prospect and Gnat this final time?
+		* Perhaps the sub commander guessed their maneuver of floating off with the current to get him in the right vicinity.
 	* See notes from draft2: this might be the place where they are shutting down the engine to listen every half hour?
 	* Cassandra hears them coming, knows what they sound like now
 		* She closed her eyes, and her mind went out into the water.
 It was all blackness at first, but she relaxed, opened her mouth slightly to minimize the sound of her breathing.
 Her heart rate slowed.
 Her mind went out searching in the water.
 Without opening her eyes she turned the directional wheel, and she found her mind could follow the direction as if she were seeing out through the microphones.
 She didn't need to look at the directional indicator to know whether the mics were oriented to the front, sides or rear of the boat, she just _knew_.
 The pitch of the deep see fell away, and now it was all lit up around her.
 She could see the enemy sub behind them, the fish swimming around them, the sea floor, and she knew it was stippled with rocks.
 She could see the torpedo swimming at them quickly....